Return to Church Plan for St. John’s UCC, Mokena as of August 12, 2020

 John’s.
 Older youth may bring their own food and snacks to outdoor gatherings.

 • All in-person church activities can be observed after a vaccine for COVID-19 has been developed, OR a treatment option has been developed that ensure health care capacity is no longer a concern, OR there are no new cases over a sustained period.

 If COVID-19 infections increase and the State of Illinois returns to a previous phase, St John’s will observe those recommendations.

-If a member of St. John’s tests positive for COVID-19, and they have attended worship or a small group gathering at St. John’s in the previous fourteen days, St. John’s will close for at least two weeks and other members who have attended worship or attended small group gatherings are encouraged to self-isolate during the same period.
-St. John’s will contact the county health department for additional guidance.
+If a member of St. John’s tests positive for COVID-19, and they have attended worship or a small group gathering at St. John’s in the previous fourteen days, St. John’s will suspend worship for at least two weeks, and other members who have attended worship or attended small group gatherings are encouraged to self-quarantine during the same period.

-If someone becomes ill while in the building and showing symptoms of COVID-19 before phase five, the building will be evacuated and closed pending COVID-19 test results.
+If someone becomes ill while in the building and showing symptoms of COVID-19 before phase five, the building will be evacuated and cleaned according to CDC guidelines.
 If the person with symptoms needs to be isolated while others leave the building, they will be isolated in the lounge.

 Multiple Worship Recommendations for Cleaning

 If St. John’s decides to have multiple worship services in the same space, the following suggestions should be considered:

 • Allow time for people from the first service to leave so that we can fully clean worship space according to CDC guidelines before allowing worship attenders of next service to enter.